 “In the interests of moving forward we are ready to work with you on utilizing binding arbitration as a means of resolving this long-standing dispute.”

-Van De Wege was prepared for the response from both sides, writing in his letter, “If, as OMC commissioners claim, the hospital’s current financial situation precludes the specific contract terms that health care workers are demanding, the arbitrator will rule in the hospital’s favor.
+Van De Wege was prepared for the response from both sides, writing in his letter, “If, as OMC commissioners claim, the hospital’s current financial situation precludes the specific contract terms that health care workers are demanding, the arbitrator will rule in hospital’s favor.
 I see no risk to OMC whatsoever that it would be required to pay for contracts it cannot afford.
 Likewise, the union will be able to present its best case and would know, even if it does not prevail, that OMC commissioners acted in good faith to bring this dispute to an end.”

 In binding arbitration, both parties are given an opportunity to present evidence and testimony to a third party.
 The arbitrator’s decision is considered final and very rarely is reconsidered by the courts.
 Both parties agree to abide by the arbitrator’s decision.

 Reach Mark Couhig at firstname.lastname@example.org.